Skip to main content

 How we serve the public interest

-We establish high-quality accounting standards that promote stakeholder confidence in the information reported by Canadian private sector entities.
+We establish high-quality accounting standards that promote confidence in the information reported by Canadian private sector entities.
 When developing these robust standards, we consider changes in the economy, as well as the costs and benefits to both preparers and financial statement users.
-We remain accountable to stakeholders by responding to their needs in a timely manner and facilitating their participation and input into the development of the standards that affect them.
+We remain accountable to interested and affected parties by responding to their needs in a timely manner and facilitating their participation and input into the development of the standards that affect them.

 We contribute to global best practices in accounting standard setting for every major reporting entity category in Canada’s private sector: publicly accountable enterprises, private enterprises, not-for-profit organizations (NFPOs), and pension plans.